top of page

 The Colorful Tale of Buckskin Joe

-I spent most of the summer of 2010 exploring the streets and buildings of Buckskin Joe, Western Town, which was a historical and educational tourist attraction in Fremont County, Colorado, near the Royal Gorge.
+I spent most of the summer of 2010 exploring the streets and buildings of Buckskin Joe, Western Town, which was a historical and educational tourist attraction in Fremont County, Colorado, near the Royal Gorge, for decades.

 I asked the owner, Greg Tabiteau (now the previous owner) if I could photo-document EVERYTHING at Buckskin Joe.
 He enthusiastically said YES!